splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 - Never put untested code into production.
 Verify that the new build works in a staging or pre-production environment before promoting it to production.
 Don't use snapshot builds in production.
 - Use canary instances.
 Let the canaries operate with the code before releasing the code to production.
 Run the canaries for at least a few hours, and preferably for a few days.
 - Minimize the number of dependencies, including instrumentation, that change in a given release.
 Determining the root cause of a problem after upgrading multiple dependencies at the same time can be difficult.
-- Don't do automatic upgrades.
-Pin version numbers in your build pipeline.
+- Pin version numbers in your build pipeline.
+Don't use the ``latest`` URL in automated processes.